 4. Avoid Censoring Yourself

 As you write, don’t worry about your grammar or spelling—no matter how good or bad they are.
-If you can understand what you wrote in each entry, then it’s okay to misspell the occasional word or not follow the “conventional” rules of grammar.
+If you can understand what you wrote in each entry, it’s okay to misspell the occasional word or not follow the “conventional” grammar rules.

 Life would be much easier if you could start any habit you wanted overnight, but it takes time and effort.
 It might take you a while to make journaling stick.
 So that’s why it’s important to turn your journaling efforts into a habit.

-First off, make sure you don’t try to start multiple habits at the same time.
+First off, make sure you don’t try to start multiple habits simultaneously.
 Everyone has a limited amount of willpower, and dividing it among multiple new habits reduces your odds of success for all of them.
 That’s why so many people fail at their New Year’s resolutions.

-When you start your journaling habit, make that your main priority, commit to it for at least 30 days, and, to get the best results, tie it to another pre-existing habit of yours.
+When you start your journaling habit, make that your main priority, commit to it for at least 30 days, and tie it to another pre-existing habit of yours to get the best results.

 For example, if you start your day with a cup of coffee, you could decide to journal every morning while you drink your coffee.